microsoft/app-camp/docs/aad/MessagingExtension.md

 - To configure the bot, under **Identify your bot** , select the link **Create new bot**.
 This will take you to **Bot management** page.
 - Select the `+ New Bot ` button, which opens a dialog to input the bot name.
 Add a name and select **Add**.
 - Once the bot is added, you will be taken to the configuration page for the bot.
 Update the **Endpoint address** to the ngrok url and  append `/api/messages` to the url.
 Select **Save**.
-- Select link **Client Secrets** in the left navigation within the bot configuration page/
+- Select link **Client Secrets** in the left navigation within the bot configuration page.
 - Select the button, **Add client secret for your bot**
 - A new secret will be generated in a dialog.
 Copy the *client secret* and keep safe.
 We will need this later.
 - Now on top of the same page, Select **Bots** to go back to all the bots you have created, including the new one we created just now.